-Are you interested in finding gold with a metal detector as a hobby or as a potential source of income?
+Are you interested in using a metal detector to find gold as a hobby or as a potential source of income?
 Either way, using metal detectors to find gold can be a thrilling and rewarding experience.
 However, it’s important to keep in mind that finding gold with a metal detector is not as easy as it may seem and requires a lot of patience, persistence, and knowledge.

 Metal detectors can detect gold because gold is a metal.
 Pure gold is a very conductive metal.
 To increase your chances of detecting gold, you’ll need a metal detector that is specifically designed for finding gold.